SERCOS III: UCC access

 UC frames may only enter a Sercos III network through a Sercos III-compliant port.
-This can be achieved two different ways.
+This can be achieved in two different ways.
 One is to employ the unused Sercos III port at the end of a Sercos III network configured in line topology, as shown to the right.

-In a network configured in ring topology, the ring can be temporarily broken at any point to also attach a device.
+In a network configured in a ring topology, the ring can be temporarily broken at any point to also attach a device.
 Since the redundancy feature of Sercos III will reconfigure the network in a bump-less manner (responding in less than one cycle), no disruption of network transmission will occur.
 The ring can again be closed after the access is no longer required.

-If access is desired in the middle of a line topology (where no free ports are available), or it is undesirable to break a ring topology for extended periods of time, the Sercos III specification permits a device called an “IP-Switch” that can be used to provide access to the UC channel anywhere along the network.
+If access is desired in the middle of a line topology (where no free ports are available), or it is undesirable to break a ring topology for extended periods, the Sercos III specification permits a device called an “IP-Switch” that can be used to provide access to the UC channel anywhere along the network.
 IP-Switches supply two Sercos III-compliant ports, and one or more ports for UCC access.

 Commercially available UCC Switches block the transmission of Sercos III broadcast telegrams out their non-Sercos III port(s), to prevent flooding of non-Sercos III networks with Sercos III cyclic data.

 Common network protocol

 Sercos III is designed so that EtherNet/IP.
 TC/IP and Sercos devices can operate over the same Ethernet cable.
-The high efficiency Sercos telegrams use only a portion of the existing bandwidth, allowing non-Sercos telegrams to be transmitted via the UC channel.
+The high-efficiency Sercos telegrams use only a portion of the existing bandwidth, allowing non-Sercos telegrams to be transmitted via the UC channel.

-A Sercos master and an EtherNet/IP scanner are required in order to implement a common network infrastructure.
-They can be combined into a dual stack master.
+A Sercos master and an EtherNet/IP scanner are required to implement a common network infrastructure.
+They can be combined into a dual-stack master.

 Where redundancy is not necessary, the devices are connected in a line topology, where the last Sercos device in the line transmits and receives non-Sercos telegrams via its free port.
 A free port is not available when the network is configured in a ring topology for redundant data communication.
 In such a configuration, an IP switch is required to allow non-Sercos packets into the ring.